-- 1. Surveys, whether conducted as part of a program or needs assessment, or for any other purpose.
-Prior approval is necessary to determine whether the activity is within the scope of the award and meets the requirements of the Paperwork Reduction Act. - 2.
-Renovations, including such minor things as painting, carpeting, or installing lighting (i.e., National Environmental Policy Act (NEPA) compliance).
+- Surveys, whether conducted as part of a program or needs assessment, or for any other purpose.
+Prior approval is necessary to determine whether the activity is within the scope of the award and meets the requirements of the Paperwork Reduction Act. - Renovations, including such minor things as painting, carpeting, or installing lighting.
+In addition to obtaining prior approval, recipients must follow all necessary steps to ensure that funded renovations are in compliance with the National Environmental Policy Act (NEPA) and related laws, which may be time consuming and may include public notice and consultation.

-B. Federal Award Information
+Federal Award Information